josuegomezt/B.Sc-Chemistry-UNAM/README.md

 # B.Sc-Chemistry-UNAM

-Usefull scripts to solve problems in chemistry and physics problems
+Usefull scripts to solve problems in chemistry and physics problems, they are helping me along the bachelor's degree.

-Feel free to use them, some notebooks are not complete or just solve an specific problem.
+Feel free to use them, some notebooks are not complete and others just solve an specific problem.